First-move advantage in chess: Dynamism

-Modern writers also question the idea that White has an enduring advantage.
-Suba, in his influential 1991 book Dynamic Chess Strategy, rejects the notion that the initiative can always be transformed into an enduring advantage.
+Modern writers also question the idea that White has an enduring advantage. Șubă, in his influential 1991 book Dynamic Chess Strategy, rejects the notion that the initiative can always be transformed into an enduring advantage.
 He contends that sometimes the player with the initiative loses it with no logical explanation, and that, "Sometimes you must lose it, just like that.
 If you try to cling to it, by forcing the issue, your dynamic potential will become exhausted and you won't be able to face a vigorous counter-attack."
 Rowson and Watson concur.
 Watson also observes, "Because of the presumption of White being better, the juncture of the game at which Black frees his game or neutralizes White's plans has often been automatically assumed to give him equality, even though in dynamic openings, the exhaustion of White's initiative very often means that Black has seized it with advantage."